glotzerlab/signac-docs/docs/source/jobs.rst

 Data organization
 -----------------

-The `HDF5`_ format which :attr:`job.data` was built around allows for hierarchical orgaization of data.
+The `HDF5`_ format used by :attr:`job.data` allows for hierarchical orgaization of data.
 Data may be stored in folder-like *groups*:

 .. code-block:: python